MicrosoftLearning/mslearn-fabric/Instructions/Labs/04-data-warehouse.md

     ![Screenshot of the model with relationships.](./Images/dw-relationships.png)

+---

+    *Should we add steps to create hierarchies as well?*

+---

 ## Query data warehouse tables

 Since the data warehouse is a relational database, you can use SQL to query its tables.